Are Vibration Plates Helpful for Psoriasis — or Just Another Trend?

 vibration plate psoriasis

-What Is a Vibration Plate and How Does It Work?
+What Are Vibration Plates and How Do They Work?

 Most vibration plates operate at frequencies between 20 and 50 vibrations per second (Hz).
 These vibrations create small, rapid movements that travel through the body, stimulating muscles, joints, and connective tissues.